Altalyra/CalamityTexturePack/README.md

-# CalamityTexturePack
+# Calamity Texture Pack
-Calamity Texture Pack releases
+CTP releases will get posted here as the files are too big for discord